scooter99boston/bbu-gf/docs/gf_controlled/member_business_policies.md

 See [Issue 21](https://github.com/bedrock-consortium/bbu-gf/issues/21) for review.

 ### General
-Prospective members MUST apply to the Board of Directors and receive approval to be a Member of the Bedrock Consortium.
+Prospective members MUST apply to the Governing Board and receive approval to be a Member of the Bedrock Consortium.
 See ```Application ``` process herein.

 ### Stewards
 Prospective members seeking qualification under a membership type that is assigned the responsibility of running a utility infrastructure node MUST be: